UrbanCode/IBM-MQ-zOS-UCD/README.md

 	your own changes to the plugin.

 ### History
+Version 5
+- If there is no base file, an error is now raised.
+An information message is also now issued if there are no resources to deploy in the overrides file.
+- Single keyword (i.e. force/noForce, replace/noReplace, purge/noPurge) overrides are now supported.
+Other single keywords, like trigger/noTrigger, were previously already supported by the plugin.
+- Default (generic) overrides are now supported.
+- An error is now raised for non-existent attribute groups and attributes.
+- Setting the keepAliveInterval to -1 now correctly builds MQSC with KAINT(AUTO) or AMQPKA(AUTO) depending on the type of channel being defined.
+- The white paper has been updated to document default (generic) overrides.
+- Additional trace has also been added where required, and some comments in the code have been enhanced to aid future maintenance.

 Version 4
-        Updated build tool from Ant to Gradle.
+- Updated build tool from Ant to Gradle.

 Version 3
-        Updated mqResourceAttribute Mappings.
+- Updated mqResourceAttribute Mappings.
-        The true and false mapping values for inhibitGet and inhibitPut were previously coded in reverse.
+- The true and false mapping values for inhibitGet and inhibitPut were previously coded in reverse.

 Version 2
-      Resolved MQSCUtil missing class exception.
+- Resolved MQSCUtil missing class exception.

 Version 1
-        Initial beta release
+- Initial beta release